 Professional editors are skilled personnel that have training and experience in molding your manuscripts.
 They will help you identify your errors and advise you on know how to correct them.
 It is also an investment in your writing future since you will learn from a qualified editor and hone your skills based on their criticism, which you can then apply to your next book.

 This is an effective way to enhance your work, improve its clarity and overall performance with the audience.
 It gives you an opportunity to review your work with a critical eye.
 Despite the temptation to just publish your work as-is, spending the time to edit it can greatly improve the proficiency of your book.

 Illustrations are the backbone of any children’s book.
-A book without good and interactive illustrations or a book without any illustrations at all with undoubtedly loose its target audience.
-Children are more prone to being attracted artistic characters and funny cartoons than they are to simple text.
+A book without good and interactive illustrations or without any illustrations at all undoubtedly loses its target audience.
+Children are more prone to being attracted to artistic characters and funny cartoons than simple text.
 It is imperative that you add adequate designs in your book to attract the said audience.
-To do this you need to follow a few steps:
+To do this, you need to follow a few steps:

 - Narrow down your illustrations

 Firstly, you need to decide what to work on.
 Visualizing your narrative: that involves choosing what characters are going to be portrayed in the book.
 After selecting and organizing the artwork, the second step that comes into publishing your book is:

 - Hiring an Illustrator

 While thinking about how much self-publishing costs, one of the factors you should not forget to include is the cost of an illustrator.
 These are people you’ll hire to materialize the visuals you have in mind and create a cover page that will be the most prominent feature of your book.